-where $X_{n}$, $Y_{n}$, $Z_n$, $\tilde{F}^{(m)}$ $(m=0,1,2)$, and $\Tc$ are the fit parameters.
-The procedure of the fits is the same as before, while in the present case we use the known value of $y_t$ in Eq.~\eqref{eq:ytyh} and the number of fit parameters is four.
-See Appendix~\ref{app:DeltaT} for the $\Delta T$ dependence of the fit results.
+where $X_{n}$, $Y_{n}$, $Z_n$, $\tilde{F}^{(m)}$ $(m=0,1,2)$, and $\Tc$ are the fitting parameters.
+The fitting procedure is the same as before, while in this case we fix $y_t$ to the known value in Eq.~\eqref{eq:ytyh}, resulting in four fitting parameters.
+The dependence of the fit results on $\Delta T$ is discussed in Appendix~\ref{app:DeltaT}.

-In Fig.~\ref{fig:LYZs_cumulant_L_fit}, the intersection points obtained by the fits are shown by the colored circles for various $L_\textrm{min}$.
-We find that, even after ignoring the results for $L_\textrm{min}=192$ having large statistics errors, the $L_\textrm{min}$ dependence in the single LYZ and cumulant methods is stronger than those observed in the LYZR and Binder-cumulant methods.
-From the values of $\chi^2/\textrm{d.o.f.}$ denoted in the figure, one also finds that the $\chi^2/\textrm{d.o.f.}$ of the intersection analysis grow more quickly as $L_{\rm min}$ becomes smaller.
-This means that the violation of the FSS is more prominent in the single LYZ and cumulant methods.
-In Table~\ref{tab:Csingle}, we plot the normalized curvatures $C_f$ for $f=h_{\rm LY}^{(n)}$ and $\langle M^n\rangle_{\rm c}$.
-One sees that their values are significantly larger than those in Table~\ref{tab:Csingle}, which means that the magnitude of non-linearity is larger in these functions.
+In Fig.~\ref{fig:LYZs_cumulant_L_fit}, the intersection points obtained from the fits are shown by the colored circles for various $L_\textrm{min}$.
+We find that, even excluding the $L_\textrm{min}=192$ results with large statistics errors, the dependence on $L_\textrm{min}$ in the single-LYZ and cumulant methods is stronger than that observed in the LYZR and Binder-cumulant methods.
+From the values of $\chi^2/\textrm{d.o.f.}$ indicated in the figure, we also find that the $\chi^2/\textrm{d.o.f.}$ of the intersection analysis increases more rapidly as $L_{\rm min}$ decreases.
+This indicates that the correction to FSS is more pronounced in the single-LYZ and single-cumulant methods.
+Table~\ref{tab:Csingle} lists the normalized curvatures $C_f$ for $f=h_{\rm LY}^{(n)}$ and $\langle M^n\rangle_{\rm c}$.
+Their values are significantly larger than those in Table~\ref{tab:C}, indicating that the magnitude of non-linearity is greater in these quantities.

-From these results, we conclude that the single methods are less suitable for precise analyses, as they cannot suppress systematic uncertainties arising from the scaling violation and non-linear terms, while they are more convenient for obtaining a rough estimate of the location of a CP whose universality class is known.
+From these results, we conclude that the single methods are less suitable for precise analyses, since they cannot sufficiently suppress systematic uncertainties arising from scaling violation and nonlinear terms.
+Nevertheless, they are convenient for obtaining a rough estimate of the location of a CP whose universality class is already known.